The Grand Highway

 No one knows how they get to the Grand Highway, but they know somewhere at its end they will arrive at the Eternal Shrine, a booming city and religious center that greets travelers from across existence.
 If an adventurer finds themselves traversing the route, they instantly sense this and feel drawn to complete their journey.

-Game Translation: Whenever a PC enters somewhere on the Grand Highway, they gain an internal compass of sorts that points them toward the Eternal Shrine.
+Game Translation: Whenever a PC comes across the Grand Highway, they gain an internal compass of sorts that points them toward the Eternal Shrine.
 That may mean nothing to them, but even if they stray from the path or become disoriented, this compass draws them to the Shrine.

 There are no monsters along the Grand Highway.
 Every living creature has a role, a personality, a purpose for existence – even if it is to survive another day.
 Of course, many beings choose desperate measures to survive or embrace paths of evil for their own reasons.
 Most living creatures, even if rumored to be violent and villainous in other realms, desire to live a peaceful life.
 Murder is a violation of life like anywhere else, discouraged and punished by whatever justice systems exist.